 SB 5145 Gildon State spending programs review.
 Requires every new statutory state spending program to include an expiration date that is no more than 10 years from the effective date of the spending program and must also include a state spending performance statement that includes metrics and data on the program's performance.
 Also requires the Joint Legislative Audit and Review Committee to review new state spending programs and provide a recommendation to legislative fiscal committees on continuation, modification, sunsetting, and termination of programs.
-Referred to Senate Ways & Means SB 5279 (Companion: HB 1082) Wilson, C. Concerning qualifications for child care providers.
+Referred to Senate Ways & Means SB 5166 (Companion: HB 1197) Robinson Making 2023-2025 fiscal biennium second supplemental operating appropriations.
+Supplemental operating budget for the 2023-25 biennium.
+Public hearing held in Senate Ways & Means on 1/14 SB 5279 (Companion: HB 1082) Wilson, C. Concerning qualifications for child care providers.
 Allows licensed child care providers until August 1, 2028 to demonstrate experience-based competency as an alternative to comply with current child care licensing rules.
 Also directs DCYF to convene a stakeholder group to improve early learning and school-age staff qualification requirements and verification processes.
 Public hearing held in Senate Early Learning & K-12 Education on 2/4 SB 5297 (Companion: HB 1314) Trudeau Concerning the early learning facilities grant and loan program.
 Makes changes to the Early Learning Facilities (ELF) program, including establishment of an Emergency Fund; clarifies ECEAP conversion qualifies for ELF; makes Tribal Compact Schools eligible for the ELF Public School District program; and changes the match requirements.
-Public hearing held in Senate Ways & Means on 2/6; Executive action (Vote) taken on 2/20; Passed the Senate Floor 49-0 on 3/10; dln House Capital Budget SB 5310 Braun Concerning child care subsidy rates.
+Public hearing held in Senate Ways & Means on 2/6; Executive action (Vote) taken on 2/20; Passed the Senate Floor 49-0 on 3/10; dIn House Capital Budget

+SB 5310 Braun Concerning child care subsidy rates.
 Requires DCYF to pay the lesser rate, between the rate for families not eligible for subsidy and the subsidy base rate that achieves 75 th percentile of the market, to child care providers.
 Effective 7/1/25.
-Public hearing held in Senate Ways & Means on 2/3

-SB 5341 Fortunato Concerning children's products sales tax.
+Public hearing held in Senate Ways & Means on 2/3 SB 5341 Fortunato Concerning children's products sales tax.
 Exempts permanently from the sales and use tax purchases of products for children under the age of five.
 Referred to Senate Ways & Means SB 5416 Gildon Child care providers.
 Limits licensing requirements of child care providers to the minimum needed to protect the health and safety of children and removes requirement that providers accepting subsidy participate in the Early Achievers program.
 Referred to Senate Early Learning & K-12 Education SB 5500 (Companion: HB 1350) Alvarado Child care reimbursement rates.
 Transitions reimbursement rates for the Working Connections Child Care program to reflect the Cost of Quality Care.
 2/12: Amendments specify that the provisions related to collective bargaining agreements for family child care providers do not go into effect until July 1, 2027.
 Public hearing held in Senate Early Learning & K-12 Education on 2/4; Executive Action (Vote) taken with adoption of substitute amendments on 2/12; Senate Floor SB 5522 Krishnadasan Concerning the state capitol campus.
 Makes changes to the membership and authority of the State Capitol Committee and Capital Campus Design Subcommittee.
 2/11: Substitute provides clarifying amendments related to the scope and timeline of project reviews.
 Public hearing held in Senate State Government, Tribal Affairs & Elections on 2/4; Executive Action (Vote) taken with adoption of substitute amendments on 2/11; Public hearing held in Senate Ways & Means on 2/24